HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ![image](insert_image_url_here)

-As with most performance metrics, FCP was faster on desktop than mobile, likely due to both faster average network speeds and faster processors.
+FCP was faster on desktop than mobile, likely due to both faster average network speeds and faster processors.
 Only 38% of origins had "good" FCP on mobile.
 Render-blocking resources such as synchronous JavaScript can be a common culprit.
-Remember that TTFB is the first portion of FCP so a poor TTFB will make it more difficult to achieve a good FCP.
+Remember that TTFB is the first part of FCP so a poor TTFB will make it more difficult to achieve a good FCP.

 <p class="note"><strong>Note:</strong> The thresholds for FCP have changed since last year so be careful if you try to compare this year's data to last year's data.</p>

 ![image](insert_image_url_here)

 Origins at 3G speeds and below experienced significant degradations in FCP.
 Again, ensure that you are profiling your website using real devices and networks that reflect your user data from analytics.
-Your JavaScript bundles may not seem significant when you're only profiling on high-end desktop machines on fiber connections.
+Your JavaScript bundles may not seem significant when you're only profiling on high-end desktops with fiber connections.

 [insert comment on offline - maybe slow startup of service workers (TTFB phase) plus too much JavaScript used for rendering?
 Could it also be that it times out/never renders?]

 ![image](insert_image_url_here)

-Similar to TTFB, FCP improved with higher rankings.
-Also similar to TTFB, only [19.5% of origins on Wordpress experienced good FCP performance](https://datastudio.google.com/s/kZ9K0d-sBQw).
-Since their TTFB performance was relatively poor, I am not surprised that their FCP is also low.
+Like TTFB, FCP improved with higher rankings.
+Also like TTFB, only [19.5% of origins on Wordpress experienced good FCP performance](https://datastudio.google.com/s/kZ9K0d-sBQw).
+Since their TTFB performance was poor, I am not surprised that their FCP is also slow.
 It's difficult to achieve good scores on FCP and LCP if TTFB is slow.

-Common culprits for poor FCP are render-blocking resources, server response times (and anything associated with a slow TTFB), large network payloads (minify and chunk!), and more.
+Common culprits for poor FCP are render-blocking resources, server response times (anything associated with a slow TTFB), large network payloads, and more.

 ### Largest Contentful Paint (LCP)

-[Largest Contentful Paint (LCP)](https://web.dev/lcp/) measures the time from start load to when the largest image or text in the viewport is rendered.
+[Largest Contentful Paint (LCP)](https://web.dev/lcp/) measures the time from start load to when the browser renders the largest image or text in the viewport.

 ![image](insert_image_url_here)

-Similar to FCP, LCP is affected by TTFB and was faster on desktop than mobile.
-Comparisons by device, effective connection type, and rank all closely mirror that of FCP.
-Render-blocking resources, total weight, and loading strategies all significantly affect LCP performance.
+LCP was faster on desktop than mobile.
+TTFB affects LCP like FCP.
+Comparisons by device, connection type, and rank all mirror the trends of FCP.
+Render-blocking resources, total weight, and loading strategies all affect LCP performance.

 ![image](insert_image_url_here)